warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ### Elephants in the room
 Yes, Burning Man is hedonistic.
 All week long are nonstop parties that _will_ keep you awake if you don't sleep with earplugs.
 There is widespread substance use, [crazy outfits](https://www.google.com/search?q=burning+man+outfits), [nudity](https://media.tenor.com/wy2zHeWyf2gAAAAe/side-eye-dog-suspicious-look.png), open bars, orgies... if you can imagine it and it's fun, it's probably at the burn, and when all 80,000 attendees pay a ticket fee of nearly $600 to attend it's actually pretty fair that the media pokes fun at Burners.

-But in doing so, the media misses a lot of the cool things worth reporting about Burning Man.
+However in doing so, I think they miss a lot of the cool things worth reporting on at Burning Man.

 ### The more interesting elephants
 During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited: